OutSystems/docs-odc/src/eap/building-apps/mobile/intro.md

 * A mobile app: These are applications that users install on their phones, have access to the device’s sensors, can work offline, and have a UX designed for a native experience.

-* A progressive web app (PWA): These are applications that users can access from their mobile browsers without installation.

 * Mobile backend: Use OutSystems as the backend for your native mobile app, without using the traditional programming tools.